hpc-maths/samurai/doc/source/tutorial/graduation_case_3.rst

         }
     });

-The :cpp:func:`samurai::for_each_cell` function takes two parameters: the first one is the `CellArray` defining the cells where we want to apply an algorithm, the second one is a lambda function with a `cell` parameter.
+The :cpp:func:`samurai::for_each_cell` function takes two parameters: the first one is the :cpp:class:`samurai::CellArray` defining the cells where we want to apply an algorithm, the second one is a lambda function with a `cell` parameter.
 This `cell` parameter is of type :cpp:class:`samurai::Cell`.
 We use the method :cpp:func:`corner` to have the bottom left point of the cell.

 We have tagged the cells and we can now recreate a new mesh from the `tag` field by creating four new cells if it is set to true.
-We use `CellList` to add new points and new intervals efficiently.
+We use :cpp:class:`samurai::CellList` to add new points and new intervals efficiently.

 .. code-block: c++